nlesc-recruit/cudawrappers/cuda-driver-api.md

 # CUDA Driver API Coverage for cudawrappers

-This document summarizes CUDA Driver API coverage for `cudawrappers` against CUDA 13.1.
-It lists the APIs in the upstream Driver API sectioning and records whether a wrapper is represented in the project.
+This document summarizes CUDA Driver API coverage for `cudawrappers` against the NVIDIA Driver API reference.
+It lists the APIs in the upstream sectioning and records whether a wrapper is represented in the project.

 Reference: https://docs.nvidia.com/cuda/cuda-driver-api/index.html